Worcester, Massachusetts: Religion

 The first Armenian Church in the Western Hemisphere was built in Worcester in 1890 and consecrated on January 18, 1891, as "Soorp Purgich" (Holy Savior).
 The current sanctuary of the congregation, now known as Armenian Church of Our Savior, was consecrated in 1952.

 Worcester is home to America's largest community of Mandaeans, numbering around 2,500.
 Most Mandaeans in Worcester arrived as refugees from instability in Iraq during the early 21st century.

 Sports

 Since 2021, Worcester has been the home of the Worcester Red Sox, the Triple-A affiliate of the Boston Red Sox.
 They play their home games at Polar Park.
+The city's former professional baseball team, the Worcester Tornadoes, started in 2005 and was a member of the Canadian-American Association of Professional Baseball League.
+The team played at the Hanover Insurance Park at Fitton Field on the campus of the College of the Holy Cross and was not affiliated with any major league team.
+The Tornadoes won the 2005 Can-Am League title.
+The team's owner ran into financial difficulties with the team disbanded after the 2012 season.
+The Worcester Bravehearts began play in 2014 as the local affiliate of the Futures Collegiate Baseball League, and won the league championship in their inaugural season.